SoappGuy/nure_tools_py/README.md

 > (Python 3.10+)

 > **Warning**
-> If you using arch-based distro you may need to set venv first and use pip from that place.
+> If you are using arch-based distro you may need to set venv first and use pip from that place.
 > PyCharm will make it automatically, just type following command in PyCharm terminal.

 ```shell